 7. Essential Oils

 Many find relief through the use of various essential oils including lavender, peppermint, lemongrass, and eucalyptus.
 Simply diffuse a few drops in a humidifier or cold air diffuser.
 Or massage oils using a carrier oil (like olive, coconut, almond, or jojoba) into the feet, wrists, face, and chest.
 (Mix 1 drop of essential oil into 1 Tbs. of carrier oil).
+(Learn how to get my favorite essential oils at wholesale prices here.)

 8. Acupuncture and Homeopathic remedies